-- Conduct daily safety briefings prior to field workers going on service calls and develop an internal website with FAQs that are updated once a day on PPE guidance and other mitigation requirements.
+- Conduct daily safety briefings prior to field workers going on service calls and develop an internal website with Frequently Asked Questions (FAQs) that are updated once a day on Personal Protective Equipment (PPE) guidance and other mitigation requirements.
 (See Q&A on using a respirator.) - Develop a process workflow with questions and talking points for employees to use at the customer's door to identify suspected COVID-19 concerns.
-The document will give employees the flexibility to gauge the situation and to employ voluntary social distancing when the response requires entering a home/building.
+The workflow will give employees the flexibility to gauge the situation and to employ voluntary social distancing when the response requires entering a home/building.